 (Emily B., program participant)

-“This has been everything I hoped for and more.
+“This was my Senior Project and it has been everything I hoped for, and more.
 I know this was a once in a lifetime opportunity and I will never forget it.
 The student travel experience far exceeded my expectations.
 I learned so much and had a lot of fun in the process!